The Relationship Between Bonds And Stocks

 Note that bonds represent units of corporate debt issued by companies and governments to raise funds.
 These units are securitized as tradeable assets, thereby making them not only a financial instrument and a type of asset but also a type of securities.

 Stocks represent an ownership claim of a business or company.
-Companies traded in a stock exchange allows individuals and institutions to invest in them and the overall stock market, as well as enable them to maximize the benefits of stock investing.
+Companies traded in a stock exchange allow individuals and institutions to invest in them and the overall stock market, as well as enable them to maximize the benefits of stock investing.

 Companies can issue either or both.
 Investors are free to determine the level of each in their portfolio.
 Nevertheless, understanding the relationship between bonds and stocks is important in understanding the financial markets, as well as in guiding investment decisions.